tvbuddy-net/behave-django/docs/usage.rst

 Django’s testing client
 -----------------------

-Attached to the context is an instance of TestCase.
-You can access it via ``context.test``.
-This means you can do things like use Django’s testing client.
+Internally, Django's TestCase is used to maintain the test environment.
+You can access the TestCase instance via ``context.test``.

 .. code-block:: python